OpenKH/OpenKh/docs/tool/GUI.Kh1TextEditor/index.md

 4. Use **Save** to update the affected files. **Save as** is available in single-file mode.

-The toolbar provides shortcuts for opening a file or folder.
-In folder mode, use the **File language** button to switch languages without selecting the folder again.
+In folder mode, use **File language** in the main menu to switch languages without selecting the folder again.

 The built-in KH1 table uses `01` for a space, `02` for a line break, and `00` for `{eol}`.
 A line break typed in the editor is saved as `02`.